ZenyaIse/Cities-Skyline-Difficulty-Tuning-Mod/README.md

 ## Special Difficulty Levels
 These special levels are made for fun and experimenting.
 - **Free.** Construction is free.
 Upkeep is halved.
 Demand is very high.
 Land value and service score are not required for buidings to level up.
-No ground and noise pollution from service buildings.
+No ground and noise pollution from power, water, and garbage facilities.
 Initial money is zero.
 - **₡500,000 at start.** Normal difficulty with ₡500,000 at start.
 - **Demand 100%.** Demand is always 100%.
 Other settings are normal.
 - **Free public transport.** Normal difficulty.
 Zero cost and upkeep for public transport.